gcastella/statTools/README.md

 ## Issues to fix

-- Style of xlsx exports of bivarTable objects.
 - à not apearing in DESCRIPTION

 ## Further things to do

 - Write tests (testthat)
-- Translate help some files
+- Translate some help files
 - Write help files for all exported functions